SosoLaMojo/SosoLaMojo.github.io/pong_soso_doc_tech.md

 ![Ball Collision](SosoLaMojo.github.io/assets/Ball_collision.PNG)

-The ball moves to the 0,0 position and returns to its base speed after leaving the field.
+The ball moves to the 0,0 position and returns to its base speed after leaving the field and take a life from the player.
 ![the ball returns to its base speed](SosoLaMojo.github.io/assets/GIF/Pong_Soso_balle_retourne_velocity_de_base.gif)

 ![The ball moves to position 0,0](SosoLaMojo.github.io/assets/Ball_respawn_position_zero.PNG)